-The Year 8 curriculum provides study of history from the end of the ancient period to the beginning of the modern period, c.650 AD (CE) - 1750.
+The Year 8 curriculum provides study of history from the end of the ancient period to the beginning of the modern period, c.650 AD (CE) -1750.
 This was when major civilisations around the world came into contact with each other.
 Social, economic, religious, and political beliefs were often challenged and significantly changed.
 It was the period when the modern world began to take shape.

 The content provides opportunities to develop historical understanding through key concepts, including evidence, continuity and change, cause and effect, perspectives, empathy, significance and contestability.
 These concepts may be investigated within a particular historical context to facilitate an understanding of the past and to provide a focus for historical inquiries.
+Students also examine their role within the Australian legal system.

 - Western and Islamic World

 - The Asia-Pacific World

-- Expanding contacts
+- · Expanding contacts

-Assessment Class work, Document Analysis, Research Report
+Class work, Document Analysis, Research Report, Tests